 Effective October 1, 2020, the Organization is a member of a limited liability company formed as an insurance association captive (the "captive") in order to provide partially self-insured health benefits to employees that elect coverage under the plan.
-The Organization's membership percentage in the captive is less than 1% and represents an investment of approximately \$44,000 which is accounted for utilizing the cost method of accounting and is included within long-term deposits and other assets in the accompanying statements of financial position.
+The Organization's membership percentage in the captive is less than 1% and represents an investment of approximately \$88,000 and \$44,000 as of December 31, 2021 and 2020, respectively, which is accounted for utilizing the cost method of accounting and is included within long-term deposits and other assets in the accompanying statements of financial position.
 The risk of loss is limited to the investment in the captive and the Organization is not required to fund additional capital to the captive in the event of negative capital accounts.
 The share of net income from the captive is based on the ratio of contribution to the captive.
-No income has been allocated for the year ended December 31, 2020.
+No income has been allocated for the years ended December 31, 2021 and 2020.
 The Organization maintains a reserve for incurred but not reported medical claims and claim development.
 The reserve is an estimate based on historical experience and other assumptions, some of which are subjective.
 The Organization adjusts the self-insured medical benefits reserve as they experience changes due to medical inflation, changes in the number of plan participants and changes to specific cases.
-The total reserve for these claims amounted to approximately \$395,000 as of December 31, 2020 and is included within accrued expenses and other current liabilities in the accompanying statements of financial position.
+The total reserve for these claims amounted to approximately \$280,000 and \$395,000 as of December 31, 2021 and 2020, respectively, and is included within accrued expenses and other current liabilities in the accompanying statements of financial position.